 Will there be Communion?
 Communion will be celebrated monthly.
 We ask that you bring your own bread and wine/juice in a portable container on communion Sunday.

 Will there be Sunday school for children?
-Children, pre-school through 5th grade, will begin worship with their parents, and will move to Sunday school following the Time with Young Disciples during the 10:30 service.
+Children, pre-school through 5th grade, will begin worship with their parents, and will move to Sunday school following the Time with Young Disciples during the Sunday services.
 We will only be offering children’s Sunday school at the Sunday morning service.

 Will K2 be meeting?
 K2 will remain on Wednesday nights, 6:00-7:30pm.

 Will there be High School/Middle School Youth Groups?
-Middle School youth group will move to Thursday nights, 6:00-7:30pm.
+Yes, Middle School youth group meets on Wednesday evenings, 6:00-7:30pm.
 High School youth group will remain on Sunday nights, 6:00-7:30pm.

 Will there be Adult Classes?
 In addition to the Wednesday evening Zoom class and the Sunday morning class, there are several bible studies meeting.
 Please check out our website for offerings.